 "I actually decided last year I wanted to beat the world record, and at the beginning of my sale my goal was 18,100.
 When I got to that goal, I raised it to 20,000.
-And then when I got to that, I went on to 21,000," she explained to a national TV audience.
+And then when I got to that, I went on to 21,000," she explained to a national TV audience in 2014.
 So Katie’s a goal-setter—and reaching a goal just motivates her to set a higher goal.

 To be successful in sales, Katie quickly learned you can't take "no" personally.
 So this young lady has a solid ego that rejects rejection along with an agile mind that readily learns and adapts.

 If you think she was taught all that—all that stamina, focus, goal-setting, inner motivation, healthy ego, rapidly learning, not to mention that ability to persuade and close—it’s time to reset your coordinates.
 These are talents, and talents are innate.
 Katie was born that way, and fortunately, her talents were fostered not quashed.
 Katie is exceptional, as are all talented people.

 No parent, no teacher, no coach can train someone to behave in those ways.
 Talent cannot be taught or learned, but it can be identified, measured, and fostered.
 That’s what the best managers do.